goastian/midori-desktop/mobile/android/docs/geckoview/contributor/index.rst

 -  `GeckoView for Gecko Engineers <for-gecko-engineers.html>`_: A quick-start guide for those already familiar with contributing to Firefox development.
--  `Mozilla Central Quick Start Guide <mc-quick-start.html>`_: Get Mozilla Central set up for development.
+-  `Firefox Contributor Guide <contributing-to-firefox.html>`_: Get
--  `Mozilla Central Contributor Guide <contributing-to-mc.html>`_: Get started as a contributor to Mozilla Central.
+   started as a contributor to Firefox.
 -  `Guide to Native Debugging in Android Studio <native-debugging.html>`_:
    Set up Android Studio for debugging native code.
 -  `Architecture overview <geckoview-architecture.html>`_: An overview of